MSU Fine and Performing Arts Alumni

 Shana Powell-Oshiro, soprano

 Class of 2008, Mrs. Oshiro was the 2007 Miss Maryland and competed in the Miss America Pageant appeared in several of our opera productions in leading roles including; The Medium and The Telephone by Menotti, Gallantry by Douglas Moore and a soloist in the Baltimore Symphony Orchestra’s “Holiday Spectacular”.
 She studied abroad in Florence, Italy and performed the role of Dorabella in Mozart’s Cosi fan tutte with the Weimer Oper in 2009.
-She is currently pursuing her master’s degree in music therapy and voice at Shenandoah University is married and living in Frederick, Maryland.
+Shana has earned master’s degree in music therapy and voice at Shenandoah University.
+She is a Music Therapist for the Foundation Schools in Frederick, Maryland where she is married and raising a family.

 Shannon Ramsey, mezzo-soprano